Srivats1991/srivats.dev/whatsapp.md

 Listed below are the key reasons why Signal has become my absolute favorite messaging platform

-•	Secure and encrypted: Signal’s excellent privacy policy makes it the primary beneficiary of the Facebook-owned messaging app exodus.
+-	Secure and encrypted: Signal’s excellent privacy policy makes it the primary beneficiary of the Facebook-owned messaging app exodus.
 Its “disappearing messages” feature makes it more privacy-focused, and the custom notification feature makes sure that your messages are not visible on your lock screen.
 Furthermore, session verification verifies that a third party doesn’t intercept your sensitive conversations (messages or calls).

-•	Android, iOS, and desktop availability: Apart from its excellent privacy protocol, it offers all communication features (message, voice, and videos) on iOS, Android, and desktop if you have the app installed on your phone.
+-	Android, iOS, and desktop availability: Apart from its excellent privacy protocol, it offers all communication features (message, voice, and videos) on iOS, Android, and desktop if you have the app installed on your phone.

-Innovative features:
+- Innovative features:
 1. Use Signal with the help of “proxy support” if the app is blocked in your country.
-2. The unique wallpapers make the chat more appealing.
+2. Session keys generated for every 300 messages exchanged.
 3. Group link and QR code make joining a group simpler.

 Status update and designing a wide variety of emoticons are the only necessary improvements.
 However, the management team of Signal is already working on some of them.